 Manage service definitions for gRPC requests in Postman

 gRPC is a schema-driven framework.
 This means the client and server must adhere to a standard agreement (schema) while invoking and executing a request.
 A service definition enables this.
-On the client side, a service definition makes the client aware of all the services and methods the server supports and message payload structure, supported fields and data types.
-Anything that doesn’t follow the regulations enforced by the service definition would result in an error.
+On the client side, a service definition makes the client aware of the server's supported services, methods, fields, data types, and message payload structure.
+Anything that doesn't follow the regulations enforced by the service definition would result in an error.
 During the execution of the request, the service definition is used to serialize the information exchanged between both parties.

 gRPC uses protobuf (protocol buffers) as the Interface Definition Language (IDL) to define the service definition.
-While creating a gRPC request, you will need to add the appropriate service definition to the request to choose a method that you want to invoke.
-You can configure the service definition by heading to the Service definition tab in a gRPC request.
+While creating a gRPC request, you will need to add a service definition to the request (or use server reflection) before selecting a method to invoke.
+You can configure the service definition from the Service definition tab in a gRPC request.

 Service definition tab

-While creating a new request, if the service definition isn't configured, Postman prompts you to configure it when you select the Method selection dropdown.
+While creating a new request, if a service definition isn't configured or available through server reflection, Postman prompts you to configure it when you select the Method selection dropdown list.
 This interface serves as a quick way to add your service definition and move on to invoking your request.
-From this menu, you can select a protobuf API available in your workspace or import a new one by dragging a .proto file from your local system and dropping it into Postman.
+From this menu, you can select a protobuf API available in your workspace or import a new one from your local system.

 To load a service definition to the request, you can either use server reflection to load the service definition, or use a protobuf API as the service definition.